 The aim is to be relaxed but focused

 Think about all the places/times in your day/week you might be able to carve out a bit of author-time.
 It might mean sacrificing your social media addiction or your favourite Netflix show, but it will be totally worth it when you can type The End on your first novel.
 When I worked for a major film & tv studio I used to get up earlier than usual and go to a café near work and write for an hour or two before heading into work.
 All those early morning writing sessions resulted in me finishing my first screenplay (after many redrafts).
 I was lucky enough for it to then garner industry acclaim, screenplay awards, getting optioned and many years later resulted in me being invited to attend the illustrious BlackList Labs in Vegas through whom I am now developing it.
-When you sit down to put in the hours, you never know where that work will get you: maybe to be an older, wiser author or a published or produced author.
+That’s the thing about writing: when you sit down to put in the hours, you never know where that work will get you — maybe to be an older, wiser author or a published or produced author.
 Unless you put in the hours, you will never know.

 “Don’t be precious about how/where/when to write.
 Try for several short bursts of writing in a day and the words will soon stack up.”